-Are you looking to learn how to flip Balisongs?
-Well, you can go out and buy a real Balisong knife but, if you don’t know what you are doing, you can easily cut yourself.
+Are you looking to learn how to flip Balisong knives?
+Well, you can go out and buy a real butterfly knife but, if you don’t know what you are doing, you can easily cut yourself.
 Not a fun experience, trust me.
 This guide will walk you through the 3 best butterfly knife trainers.

 Oh, and if you’re super serious about this, we’d highly recommend some decent education on the topic.
 This DVD instructional is invaluable!

-A Balisong trainer is a standard balisong/butterfly knife without a blade.
+A Balisong butterfly knife trainer is a standard balisong/butterfly knife without a blade.
 It is 100% legal in the US and, unlike a real knife, you can’t cut yourself.
-The trainer will help you learn how to flip without getting injured but, note, you can develop bad habits if you stay on the trainer too long.
+The trainer will help you learn how to flip without getting injured but note that you can develop bad habits if you stay on the trainer too long.

-Not everyone needs to buy a balisong trainer.
+Not everyone needs to buy a butterfly knife trainer.
 If you already own a Balisong (but aren’t that good at it), you can just use some electrical tape to tape up the blade.
 This will protect your hands from getting cut.
 You can also just use this tip to skip the trainer and get yourself a real balisong.

 If you don’t own a butterfly knife yet or if you are wondering if flipping is for you, get a trainer and try it out!
 One of the great things about a training knife is that it is much cheaper than a real Balisong.